kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 In the last wiki, we introduced what is "_Kotlin Coroutine_", what "Kotlin Coroutine" can help and how we get started with "_Kotlin Coroutine_".

-At the end of Part I, we get the chance to meet a new component in "_Kotlin Coroutine_" -"_Suspend Function_", which claims it can help us "_suspend_" our method execution in an "_asynchorous_" way without blocking our original thread, let's take a deeper look of what it means.
+At the end of Part I, we get the chance to meet aour new component in "_Kotlin Coutine_d -"_Suspend Function_", which claims it can help us "_suspend_" our method execution is "_asynchorous_" way without blocking our original thread, let's take a deeper look of what it means.

-### Warm Up
+### Warm Upsyn

 Given below example, which part of our code has been suspended with?

-1 launch(Dispatchers.Main) {
-2    ...
-5    val image = suspendingGetImage(imageId)
+1 launch(Dispatchers.Main) { val image = suspendingGetImage(imageId)
 6 avatarImg.setImageBitmap(image)
 7    ...
 9 }